ss8319/BrainIAC/README.md

 - Mild Cognitive impairment (MCI) classification (MCI Vs Healthy Control)
 - Time to stroke onset prediction

-The core of BrainIAC is a 3D ResNEt50 model, which takes in complete 3D Brain MR volume to generate robust adaptable representations that are downstream transferable.
+The core of BrainIAC is a 3D ResNet50 model, which takes in complete 3D Brain MR volume to generate robust adaptable representations that are downstream transferable.
 For more insights checkout the preprint [Here](https://www.medrxiv.org/content/10.1101/2024.12.02.24317992v1)

 ## Key Features

 - **Setup and installation**: Setup the environment and install BrainIAC and the downstream models
 - **Preprocessing**: Preprocess the brain MRI scans for training and inference
-- **Radiomics Feature Extraction**: Extract 2048-dimensional feature vectors from brain MRI scans
+- **BrainIAC Feature Extraction**: Extract 2048-dimensional feature vectors from brain MRI scans
 - **Saliency Map Visualization**: Generate saliency maps to visualize model attention
 - **Downstream Task Train/Infer**: Infer or train the downstream models
 - **Use as a library**: Run and build on top of BrainIAC and the downstream models via python library
 - **Plug and play docker**: Plug and play with BrainIAC and downstream models via docker

+## model checkpoints
+Download the BrainIAC and downstream model checkpoints here : [Model Checkpoints](https://drive.google.com/drive/folders/13xMyLS8vy07dNgWHyXDR4A-O_m7hgZZQ?usp=sharing)

 ## Setup and Installation